2025 Canadian ostrich culling controversy: Protests, social and international response

 The issue sparked protests at the farm and led to online activity.
 Supporters targeted local businesses and workers they believed were helping with the cull.
 The CFIA acknowledged coordinated efforts to disrupt their services by engaging their phone lines with false requests.

 The CFIA brought in many large bales of hay when it took control of the ostriches on September 22, 2025.
 These bales were used to corral the flock.
 The property is guarded by RCMP officers, as RCMP presence is now required for any CFIA on-farm activities.
 On September 24, some of they hay bales ignited, leading to a fire that was extinguished by the Edgewood Fire Department.
 The cause is still being investigated by RCMP.

 RCMP provided 24-hour protection for a neighbour to the farm when a suspected protestor assaulted her and was accused of dousing her and her property with gasoline.

 International

 The case got attention in the US, where politicians Robert F. Kennedy Jr. and Mehmet Oz offered sanctuary and research money for the ostriches.

-The owners of the farm and supporters claimed that the CFIA were not caring for the ostriches after one ostrich had been injured due to the RCMP flying either a helicopter or drones too close to the ostriches.
-This spooked them and one ostrich ran through a fence, becoming seriously injured.
-The CFIA have been accused of not giving appropriate treatment to the injured ostrich by the owners of Universal Ostrich Farm.